BananoCoin/BananoNault/README.md

 - [dcposch/blakejs](https://github.com/dcposch/blakejs) - Blake2b Implementation
 - [dchest/tweetnacl-js](https://github.com/dchest/tweetnacl-js) - Cryptography Implementation

-If you have found Nault useful and are feeling generous, you can donate at `nano_3niceeeyiaa86k58zhaeygxfkuzgffjtwju9ep33z9c8qekmr3iuc95jbqc8`
+If you have found Banano(Nault) useful and are feeling generous, you can donate
+- to the creators of Nault at `nano_3niceeeyiaa86k58zhaeygxfkuzgffjtwju9ep33z9c8qekmr3iuc95jbqc8`
+- to the team who has adapted Nault for banano at `ban_TBD`